AleksandarHaber/Q-Learning-Algorithm-in-Python-with-Cart-Pole-OpenAI-Gym--Gymnasium-Environment/README.md

 # Q-Learning-Algorithm-in-Python-with-Cart-Pole-OpenAI-Gym--Gymnasium-Environment

-In this repository, we post the implementation of the Q-Learning (Reinforcement) learning algorithm in Python.
+This GitHub repository contains the implementation of the Q-Learning (Reinforcement) learning algorithm in Python.
 The codes are tested in the Cart Pole OpenAI Gym (Gymnasium) environment.
 The tutorial webpage explaining the posted codes is given here:

 https://aleksandarhaber.com/q-learning-in-python-with-tests-in-cart-pole-openai-gym-environment-reinforcement-learning-tutorial/